matheusmarqs1/cs50-sql-final-project/DESIGN.md

 As shown in the diagram:

 * A customer can place zero or more orders.
 Zero, if he has registered but has not yet placed an order in the store.
 While an order is made by one customer and only one customer.
 * An order can contain one or more products.
-While the same product can belong to one or more orders.In this case we consider that for an order to be placed at least one product must be included.
+While a product can belong to zero or more orders.
+Zero, if a product exists in the system without being included in an order yet.

 ## Optimizations